JuliaDataScience/JuliaDataScience/contents/notation.md

   This makes it easier to recognize that we are talking about a package.
 - For filenames, we stick to "file.txt" and not `file.txt` or file.txt, because it is consistent with the code.
 - For column names in tables, like the column `x`, we stick to column `:x`, because it is consistent with the code.
+- Do not use unicode symbols in inline code.
+  This is simply a bug in the PDF generation that we have to workaround for now.